ICanBoogie/modules-installer/README.md

 A custom [Composer](http://getcomposer.org/) installer for [ICanBoogie](http://icanboogie.org/) modules.

 ICanBoogie modules are installed in `<vendorDir>/icanboogie-modules/`.
-The constant `ICanBoogie\Modules\DIR` defines the absolute path to this directory, including the trailing directory seprator.

-## Support for ICanBoogie's auto-config
+## Support for ICanBoogie autoconfig

-The package offers support for ICanBoogie 2.x auto-config features and adds the directory in which the modules are installed to `module-path`.
+The package offers support for ICanBoogie _autoconfig_ and adds the directory in which the modules are installed to `module-path`.